i-doit/scripts/README.md

 The script will ask you several questions.
 All of them have default answers.
 This allows you to just hit `ENTER` whenever a user interaction is needed.

 It's also possible to run this script without any user interaction.
-For example, use `yes` to accept all default answers:
+For example, use `yes` to accept all default answers to automatically install the variant **i-doit EVAL**:

 ~~~ {.bash}
 yes "" | ./idoit-install